 Things to know about the North Pole

-• When you get to 90 degrees north you will be standing on ice 6-10 feet thick, at the point at which all lines of longitude converge, above an ocean 13,000 feet deep
+• At 90 degrees north you'll be standing at the point on which all lines of longitude converge

 • There are only around 5 trips per year for 640 passengers